 Everyone — even social butterflies — need time to re-charge so that they can wake up and do life all again the next day.
 Because of Outland Expeditions’ support of inner well-being, we choose to do our re-charging in nature— specifically on the river.
 There are some days that guides may have to yell and talk and shake hands, but even our most social creatures need solitude.
 It’s one of the most basic human needs.

 Solo kayaking is a great way to find this solitude, as well as hiking, cross-country running, swimming, gardening, photography, and even golf.
 In the midst of trying to be the loudest, never forget to listen.
 Never forget to REFLECT.

 As Jean-Paul Sartre once said, “If you’re lonely when you’re alone, you must be in bad company.”

 Outland offers some smaller excursions that may interest you.
 We’d love to give you some solo time to help you in your search for solitude.

-BOOK YOUR RAFTING TRIP ON THE OCOEE RIVER WITH OUTLAND EXPEDITIONS, HERE!
+BOOK YOUR RAFTING TRIP ON THE OCOEE RIVER WITH OUTLAND EXPEDITIONS!